Yahoo must face email spying class action - U.S. judge

 She also said a class of non-Yahoo Mail subscribers in California since Oct.
 2, 2012 may sue as a group under that state’s Invasion of Privacy Act.

-Holders of non-Yahoo Mail accounts accused Yahoo of copying and then analyzing their emails, including keywords and attachments, with a goal of creating “targeted advertising” for its estimated 275 million Yahoo Mail subscribers, in addition to detecting spam and malware.
+Holders of non-Yahoo Mail accounts accused Yahoo of copying and then analyzing their emails, including keywords and attachments, with a goal of creating “targeted advertising” for its subscribers, in addition to detecting spam and malware.

-They sought an injunction barring the alleged interceptions, as well as damages.
-Yahoo in 2014 generated 79 percent of its revenue from search and display advertising.
+They sought an injunction barring the alleged interceptions, as well as damages from Yahoo.
+The Sunnyvale, California-based company in 2014 generated 79 percent of its revenue from search and display advertising.

-A class action can make it easier to obtain larger damages and more sweeping remedies at lower cost.
-The plaintiffs estimated that the nationwide class of non-Yahoo Mail subscribers has more than 1 million members.

-Rebecca Neufeld, a Yahoo spokeswoman, said the Sunnyvale, California-based company cannot comment on active litigation.
+Yahoo and its lawyers did not immediately respond on Wednesday to requests for comment.

 Koh rejected Yahoo’s arguments that some plaintiffs consented to its activity by emailing Yahoo subscribers even after learning how it used the information, and that the alleged injuries were too disparate to justify class certification.